MisterChief95/stable-diffusion-webui-forge/README.md

 > This simply **replaces** the `models` folder, rather than adding on top of it

 - `--sage`: Install the `sageattention` package to speed up generation
+    - will also attempt to install `triton` automatically

 > [!Note]
 > For RTX **50** users, you may need to manually [install](#install-sageattention-2) `sageattention 2` instead